Linux PC Installation

 PhotonVision may be run on a Debian-based Linux Desktop PC for basic testing and evaluation.

 PhotonVision requires a JDK installed and on the system path.
 JDK 11 is needed (different versions will not work).
-You may already have this if you have installed WPILib.
-If not, run the following to install it:
+If you don’t have JDK 11 already, run the following to install it:

 $ sudo apt-get install openjdk-11-jdk